Arfazrll/SNBTIn/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-© 2025 UTBK Prep.
+© 2025 SNBT Prep.
 Hak Cipta Dilindungi.

 </div>